hartwigmedical/hmftools/isofox/README.md

 We also search explicitly for evidence of retained introns

-Retained introns are hard filtered unless they contain at lease
+Retained introns are hard filtered unless they contain at least . . .

 ### Counting and characterisation of chimeric and read through junctions

+...

 ## Annotation of novel splice features

+...

 ### Panel of Normals  (TO DO)